 Blake believes when done correctly, liturgy draws us to Christ and preaches the message of the gospel.
 He is passionate about helping churches understand and integrate liturgy into their services in a life-giving way.

-Blake has spoken at Worship Arts Leadership Institute, Wiki FiveTwo, Atlantic District Festival of Workshops.
-He’s lead worship at Christ Hold Fast, FiveTwo, the Worship Arts Leadership Institute, Atlantic District Festival of Workshops, and regional youth gatherings.
+Blake has spoken at Worship Arts Leadership Institute, Wiki FiveTwo, Atlantic District Festival of Workshops, and Christ Hold Fast.
+He’s led worship at Here We Still Stand, Christ Hold Fast, FiveTwo, the Worship Arts Leadership Institute, Atlantic District Festival of Workshops, and several youth gatherings.

 In 2015, Blake was a John Lennon Songwriting contest finalist for his song "There Will Be Rest" in the Gospel/Inspirational category.
 He is also the Artist Relations Director for Winter is on My Head, an organization of artistically-minded people striving to make the world a better place through music compilations created to help organizations raise money for their communities.